A modern bronze statue of a giant and some men stand in front of a grand, medieval castle

 If you love food, Belgium is paradise.
 The country is famous for its rich culinary traditions, and some of its dishes have gained worldwide fame.

 • Chocolate – Belgium produces some of the best chocolate in the world.
-From luxury chocolatiers like Pierre Marcolini to small artisan shops, you’ll never run out of options.
+From luxury chocolatiers like Pierre Marcolini to small artisan shops, you’ll never run out of options (and if you’re in Antwerp, Chocolate Nation makes a fun stop).

-• Beer – With over 1,500 varieties, Belgian beer is legendary.
-Trappist beers brewed by monks, fruit-infused lambics, and strong Dubbels and Tripels make it a haven for beer lovers.
+• Beer – With over 1,500 varieties, Belgian beer is legendary including Trappist beers brewed by monks, fruit-infused lambics, and strong Dubbels and Tripels.
+Start with the intimate alleyway bars around the Grand Place in our Brussels guide.

 • Waffles – The country has two styles: Brussels waffles (light, crisp, and square) and Liege waffles (denser, caramelised, and packed with pearl sugar).
 Both are delicious.